yuli1102/ATMA-Driving-Simulator/README.md

-# Others
+### Code for data processing

-(3) Code of data processing can be found in "Data Process" folder.
+Code of data processing can be found in "Data Process" folder.

-(4) The processed and combined data can be found in release.
+The processed and combined data can be found in release.
 Name is "Driving_Simulation_Experiment_Data_All_0723.csv".

+## Simulation demo
-(5) A demo of designed driving simulation.
+A demo of designed driving simulation.
 Download "Demo.zip" in release, click "HighwayI90.exe" to start the simulator.

 This demo is only support keyboard.
 Some function keys are listed following: w --> accelerator;